Managing your symptoms when you're dying

 Some people don't have pain.
 But if you do, it is usually possible to control pain and other symptoms without side effects such as drowsiness.
 You will not become addicted to strong painkillers.

-Controlling pain is much easier if you use painkillers regularly, as soon as the pain starts.
+Controlling pain is much easier if you use painkillers regularly as prescribed by your healthcare team.
 It takes longer to get the pain under control if you avoid taking painkillers.

 - concentrate for long